markuskooche/ChessGame/README.md

 To reset a move, press the key 'r'.
 To delete a selection, press the key 'd'.
+To start a new game, press the key 'n'.

 ## changelog
 | version | changelog                             |